 Have you ever been on a cruise?
 I am going to be honest, we haven’t.

-Karl and I have been to a few popular cruise spots on our travels, and I’ve picked to show you what lies beyond the port.
+We have been to a few popular cruise spots on our travels, these are the best picks.
+Let us show you what lies beyond the port.

 Firstly, What is the Ten Minute Curse?